fireship-io/fireship.io/content/lessons/google-calendar-api-with-firebase/index.md

 ## Using the Service

-The final step is to put the the service to use in an Angular component.
+The final step is to put the service to use in an Angular component.

 ### Step One - Inject the Service